neildawson/neildawson.github.io/_work/nandos.md

 Search results on the collection site showed a lot of information about the selected restaurant.
 This complicated the view and eclipsed the alternative restaurant options below.

-We condensed restaurant details into an expandable, reusable module.
+<mark>We condensed restaurant details into an expandable, reusable module</mark>.
 Only the most critical details are always visible, relevant information is available in the expanded area, and we link to the restaurant’s full details page for irrelevant information.

-{% include figure.html file="/assets/nandos/restaurants.png" caption="Left: restaurant search results on the old collection site.
-Right: the new restaurant details module shows only the most important details – name, distance, and delivery time – and can expand to show extra information." alt="Simplifying search results and showing only the most important details" %}
+{% include figure.html file="/assets/nandos/restaurants.png" caption="**Left**: restaurant search results on the old collection site. **Right**: the new restaurant details module shows only the most important details – name, distance, and delivery time – and can expand to show extra information." alt="Simplifying search results and showing only the most important details" %}

 ### Speed run

 At every step we looked for ways to speed up the process for returning users.
 When you return, you can jump straight to the menu with your last restaurant and fulfilment method selected.

-From the menu you can quickly add one of your recent orders to the basket, and use the tools there to tweak it before check out.
-This replaced an under-utilised favourites system.
+From the menu you can quickly add one of your recent orders to the basket, and use the tools there to tweak it before check out. <mark>This replaced an under-utilised favourites system</mark>.